hlopezvg/backEndDevTest/README.md

 **Phase 2**
-1. Besides, the basic construction, we also try to add more elegant handling on the service side by implementing a functionl style Either
+1. Besides, the basic construction, we also try to add more elegant handling on the service side by implementing a functional style Either
 2. We add a callable annotation on our controller hoping to improve the performance on our tests